 Located at our Squirrel Hill campus, our Developmental Pediatrics practice led by Dr. Scott Faber serves infants, children, and teens with a wide range of developmental-behavioral disorders including autism spectrum disorders.

-Our experienced and credentialed team includes Dr. Scott Faber, Dr. Bethany Ziss and nurse practitioners Leah Conn and Ashley Dauenhauer.
+Our experienced and credentialed team includes Dr. Scott Faber, Dr. Bethany Ziss and nurse practitioner Leah Conn.
 The team offers an integrated approach to treatment for numerous developmental delays, including:

 Download printable information here:

 Individual treatment plans are developed in collaboration with the patient's families, and may include a number of therapies and techniques depending on the needs of the child.
 We work to identify and treat any underlying medical issues associated with developmental delays and behavioral disturbances, such as:

 Our approach is multidisciplinary, integrative, and completely individualized.

 Using traditional and integrative treatments, including nutritional supplements and biofeedback, our developmental pediatricians, nurse practitioners, nurses and certified occupational therapy assistant work to identify, treat and alleviate the underlying problems that impact each child’s ability to function.

 Our Developmental Pediatrics team often refers and works with The Children’s Institute’s outstanding therapy services and programs including Physical Therapy, Occupational Therapy, Speech/Language Therapy, Nutrition Services, and Behavioral Health Services.
 For a complete list of outpatient services, follow this link.

 Numerous streams of development, numerous ways to help